~16 min left

 18 min read

 NetSuite and Odoo sit at opposite ends of the ERP universe — and yet they end up on the same shortlist constantly.
 One is a polished, premium-priced cloud suite from Oracle.
-The other is a modular, open-source-rooted platform from a Belgian company with a global community of contributors.
+The other is a modular, open-core platform from a Belgian company with a global community of contributors.

 NetSuite vs Odoo hero comparison